haka-security/haka/doc/ref/grammar.rst

         :return byte: Next byte.
         :rtype byte: number

         Return the next byte.
-This function can be used to remove grammar ambiguity.
+This function can be used to resolve grammar ambiguity.